 Special Testing Conditions

-Candidates who have an impairment, temporary illness or special circumstance which may affect their performance (or others' performance) in the test should apply for special testing conditions.
+Candidates who have an impairment which could affect their performance (or others' performance) in the test may apply for special testing conditions.

-Examples of special requests include: alternative test format such as large print test booklet, extra time, rest breaks, permission to take in food, wheelchair access etc.
+Examples of reasonable adjustments include: alternative test format such as large print test booklet, extra time, rest breaks, permission to take in food, etc.

 If you wish to apply for special testing conditions, you must:

-4. Obtain a professional evaluation of your condition (no more than 3 years old) and the kinds of support that you require.
+2. Obtain a professional evaluation of your condition (no more than one year old for a medical condition).
 This is usually a doctor's letter.

 You will be contacted by the MSAP UK Office with the committee's decision.